Incyte (INCY) Q2 2017 Results - Earnings Call Transcript

 In the near-term, we look forward to providing you with an update to the melanoma patient cohort of the ECHO-202 Phase 1/2 trial at ESMO in September of this year in Madrid.
 We expect this update to include both the dose escalation patients, which were last presented at ESMO 2016, as well as new data from the Phase 2 expansion cohorts of melanoma patients from ECHO-202 for the very first time.

 I'll now discuss some highlights from our upcoming news flow.
-As I have just mentioned, we look forward to sharing updated ECHO-202 data in melanoma patients at ESMO in September.
+As I just mentioned, we look forward to sharing updated ECHO-202 data in melanoma patients at ESMO in September.
 We also expect to dose the first patient in the RESET-272 pivotal trial of ruxolitinib in essential thrombocythemia in the next few weeks.
 Towards the back-end of 2017, we expect the presentation of dose escalation data for both BRD inhibitors, INCB54329 and INCB57643, as well as dose escalation data for our PIM inhibitor, INCB53914.

 With that, I'll pass the call to Dave for the financial update.